geodynamics/aspect/doc/sphinx/parameters/Solver_20parameters.md

 **Pattern:** [Integer range 0...2147483647 (inclusive)]

 **Documentation:** As explained in the paper that describes ASPECT (Kronbichler, Heister, and Bangerth, 2012, see \cite{KHB12}) we first try to solve the Stokes system in every time step using a GMRES iteration with a poor but cheap preconditioner.
 By default, we try whether we can converge the GMRES solver in 200 such iterations before deciding that we need a better preconditioner.
 This is sufficient for simple problems with variable viscosity and we never need the second phase with the more expensive preconditioner.
-On the other hand, for more complex problems, and in particular for problems with strongly nonlinear viscosity, the 200 cheap iterations don't actually do very much good and one might skip this part right away.
+On the other hand, for more complex problems, and in particular for problems with strongly nonlinear viscosity, the 200 cheap iterations don&rsquo;t actually do very much good and one might skip this part right away.
 In that case, this parameter can be set to zero, i.e., we immediately start with the better but more expensive preconditioner.

 (parameters:Solver_20parameters/Stokes_20solver_20parameters/Stokes_20solver_20type)=
 ### __Parameter name:__ Stokes solver type